Vandal Sardinia: Religion

 The Sardinian dioceses of the Roman period – Caralis, Forum Traiani, Sulci, Turris and Sanafer (and perhaps Cornus) – remained operative under the Vandals.

+The bishop of Caralis, probably already at the time of the Council of Carthage in 484, had Metropolitan authority over the remaining dioceses of Sardinia and the Balearic Islands.

 The Sardinian church was not persecuted and was not forced into Arianism.
 African Chalcedonian bishops under the Vandals were persecuted and exiled to Sardinia during periods of the most severe oppression of Chalcedonians by Vandals.
 This had some positive consequences for Sardinia, because the exiles enriched the cultural and religious life during their presence, for example importing monasticism.
 Among the bishops deported to the island by the Vandals were the bishop of Carthage, Fulgentius of Ruspe, and Felicianis, bishop of Hippo, who carried with him the relics of Augustine of Hippo (now preserved in Pavia).

 It was in this period that two Sardinians ascended to the papal throne: Pope Hilarius and Pope Symmachus.

 Culture

 Funeral architecture

 Vandal funerary practices have been documented by the presence of some necropolis and single burials brought to light in several island locations.
 The most significant information comes from the Cornus-Columbaris necropolis, which consists of 22 tombs where numerous finds from a mixed German-African matrix have been made.
 The funeral area of Sant'Imbenia at Alghero, the burial in Spina Santa near Sassari, and the tomb discovered at Sant'Antioco, where a man was buried with his horse, also appear to belong to the Vandal age.

 The historian Alberto Boscolo attributed to the Vandals the tombs with barrel vaults discovered in several island resorts, mainly in southern Sardinia.
 The scholar identified them as Germanic elite graves but according to other scholars they would instead be placed in the Byzantine period.